nulib/humanities-open-books/_books/fables.md

 cover: fables-2.png
 ebook:
 print:
+---
-description: "This edition of Jean de La Fontaine&rsquo;s fables includes an English translation published alongside the French text.
+This edition of Jean de La Fontaine's fables includes an English translation published alongside the French text.
 Norman Spector adapted the French text from the 1883-85 edition by Henri Regnier, adding four tales from the 1962 edition by Georges Couton.
-Spector's translation is in rhymed verse, and remains faithful to the original not only in metrical patterns and rhyme schemes but also in tone: wit and le mot juste are skillfully and wonderfully combined.
-This translation gives the reader of English a chance to enjoy the grace, wit, and versatility of La Fontaine."
+Spector's translation is in rhymed verse, and remains faithful to the original not only in metrical patterns and rhyme schemes but also in tone: wit and _le mot juste_ are skillfully and wonderfully combined.
+This translation gives the reader of English a chance to enjoy the grace, wit, and versatility of La Fontaine.
----